Who we are:

 Pedagogy -- our learning space.

-We work together to materialize feminist, anti-racist, and decolonial thinking in our classrooms.
+We work together to materialize feminist, anti-racist, queer, and decolonial practice in our classrooms.
 This involves rejecting the toxic masculinity and competitive performance expectations in our seminars and rehumanizing our learning spaces by generating collective solidarity.
-Intentional co-learning supports this effort through practices such as: collectively choosing texts and other materials with which we engage; creating shared class notes; Utilizing small discussions, break out sessions, and in class journaling to more deeply engage in dialogue with one another; Publishing collective works based on our collective (not individualistic) engagement with the readings.
+Intentional co-learning supports this effort through practices such as: collectively choosing texts and other materials with which we engage; creating shared class notes; utilizing small discussions, break out sessions, and in-class journaling to more deeply engage in dialogue with one another; and collectively publishing our work.

 Praxis -- our politics.

-We engage with scholarly and activist writings and teachings centered on the ontologies of women, POC, queers, and indigenous people.
-By rejecting the traditional canon centered on white male western thinking, we open up possibilities to engage with poetry, art, and storytelling as critical works.
+We engage with scholarly and activist teaching centered on the ontologies of women, POC, queers, and indigenous people.
+We also engage with poetry, art, activist writing, and storytelling as critical works, moving us far beyond the traditional, white, male, western canon.
 We intend this Collective to be a sustainable enactment of our commitment to bringing theory into community.
 We do this by: Relating to one another as complete human beings inside and outside of the classroom by making space to discuss emotions, hardships, conflict, excitement, etc.; Rejecting efforts to provide a totalizing narrative that erases our own and collective ambiguities, contradictions, and entanglements; Continuing to offer the Collective model as a semester seminar and reading deeply together; Facilitating conversations in the broader Athens community related to our vision and praxis.
 We connect the way we think to the way we act.